Calculator / April 2026 Record-Keeping

 Implications for Workers

-For workers on rolled-up holiday pay, the records should show the 12.07% line item on every payslip plus a running total of hours worked and accrued.
-A mismatch between hours worked × 12.07% × hourly rate and the total rolled-up pay shown is recoverable.
-For workers on the 52-week reference period, the records should show the calculation of the average weekly pay for each leave week.
-Errors in either calculation are common and now systematically detectable.
+For workers on rolled-up holiday pay, the records should show the 12.07% line item on each payslip alongside the hours worked.
+A mismatch between hours worked × 12.07% × hourly rate and the rolled-up pay shown is recoverable.
+For workers on the 52-week reference period, the records should support the calculation of average weekly pay for each leave week.
+Errors in either calculation are common and now more straightforward to evidence.

 Implications for Employers